jsh58/Genrich/README.md

 * `BED interval ignored - located off end of reference`: An excluded BED interval (`-E`) whose start coordinate is past the end of the reference sequence will be ignored.
 One should ensure that the genome version that produced the BED intervals matches that of the SAM/BAM.
 * `BED interval extends past end of ref. - edited to <loc>`: An excluded BED interval (`-E`) whose end coordinate is past the end of the reference sequence will be adjusted as indicated.
 Again, one should ensure that the genome version that produced the BED intervals matches that of the SAM/BAM.
 * `No paired alignments to calculate avg frag length -- Printing singletons "as is"`: When there are *no* properly paired alignments and the [`-x` average extension option](#unpaired) is selected, the unpaired alignments will be printed as they appear in the SAM/BAM.
 * `Read N, alignment at <loc> skipped due to overflow`: The maximum difference in pileup values from one genomic position to the next is +32767, and additional reads will be skipped due to this limitation.
-Removing PCR duplicates may help reduce this issue.
+Removing PCR duplicates (`-r`) may help reduce this issue.
 * `Read N, alignment at <loc> skipped due to underflow`: The minimum difference in pileup values from one genomic position to the next is -32768, and additional reads will be skipped due to this limitation.
-Removing PCR duplicates may help reduce this issue.
+Removing PCR duplicates (`-r`) may help reduce this issue.
 * `Read N has more than 128 alignments`: If a read has more than 128 alignments in the SAM/BAM, only the first 128 are considered.
 As described [above](#sparam), the best 10 alignments are ultimately analyzed by Genrich.
 * `"orphan" alns`: An "orphan" alignment is one that the SAM/BAM indicates is properly paired, but its pair could not be found.
 This could be due to a poorly formatted SAM/BAM, or possibly (but unlikely) a bug in alignment parsing by Genrich.
 This is not a warning message *per se*, but if it appears in the verbose accounting of alignments analyzed, it should be treated as such.

+### Computational requirements <a name="memory"></a>

+Genrich runs very quickly but uses a considerable amount of memory.
+At a minimum, it uses 3 bytes for every base-pair of the reference genome, i.e. ~9GB for a human sample.
+The number of input files has little effect on memory, but certain analysis options (especially the option to remove PCR duplicates) can greatly increase the memory usage, especially with large SAM/BAM input files.
+For example, when PCR duplicate removal was performed with a duplicate log file (`-R`), Genrich used a maximum of 25GB memory to analyze a human treatment/control pair of BAM files that contained a combined 302.1 million alignments.
+The total run-time, including peak calling, was less than 20min.

+Genrich is not multi-threaded.
+<br><br>

 ## Contact <a name="contact"></a>